cmaxw/devchat-eleventy/src/adv-in-angular/aia-251-craig-spence.md

 ## Episode Summary

 Craig Spence was a developer at [Trade Me](https://www.trademe.co.nz/) in New Zealand before he moved to Sweden to join [Spotify](https://www.spotify.com/).
-Craig talks about how they moved Trade Me from [AngularJS](https://angularjs.org/) to [Angular](https://angular.io/) and the mistakes they made and what they learned during the process.
+Craig talks about how they upgraded New Zealand's biggest website Trade Me from [AngularJS](https://angularjs.org/) to [Angular](https://angular.io/) and the mistakes they made and what they learned during the process.
+The panel agrees that developers should stop writing in AngularJS and make the decision to move forward.

 ## Links